- Tim Walton

 In his first season, Walton led the Gators to a 43-25 overall record, making him the winningest first-year head coach in program history.
 The 43 wins were the most by the Gators since 2000 and the .632 winning percentage was the second-best in program history.
 Walton led the Gators to set 26 school records.
 Four individuals were named to All-SEC teams, a then program high, and senior Kristen Butler became only the second Gator to earn SEC Player of the Year honors.
 The Gators tallied another first when they defeated a No.1-ranked team for the first time ever, beating defending national champion Michigan, 3-2, on Feb.
 18, 2006.

-Walton, the third head coach in the history of the Gator program, came to Florida from Wichita State University in Wichita, Kan., where he had been the head coach for three seasons.
+The third head coach in the history of the Gator program, Walton came to Florida from Wichita State University, where he had been the head coach for three seasons.
 In 2005, Walton led the Shockers to their first NCAA Tournament appearance in 16 years as they earned the first at-large bid in school history.
 Wichita State finished the 2005 season with a school record 46-18 record and broke 30 school records in the process.

 Walton began his tenure at Wichita State with a bang in 2003.
 The team put together one of the best turnarounds in the nation that year, improving its 2002 record by 18 wins to a 39-20 overall record.
 The Shockers’ 39 wins was a school record at that point.
 Under Walton's watch, Wichita State ranked among the top 30 in the nation for ERA and fielding percentage, including the fifth-best fielding percentage in 2005 (.977).

-Walton has been a part of national championship teams as an assistant softball coach and as a baseball player, both for the University of Oklahoma.
-Before heading to Wichita, Walton served as an assistant softball coach for the Sooners, as the hitting coach and outfielders coach.
+Walton has been a part of national championship teams as a baseball player, an assistant softball coach and a head softball coach.
+Before heading to Wichita, Walton served as an assistant softball coach for the University of Oklahoma, as the hitting coach and outfielders coach.
 In his four seasons at OU, the Sooners won three Big 12 titles and made three consecutive WCWS appearances, including winning the 2000 NCAA title.

 As a head coach, Walton stresses academics and community involvement with his teams, as well as on-field performance.
-Since arriving in Gainesville, Walton has had his team involved in the community through Shands Hospital, March of Dimes, Climb for Cancer, Habitat for Humanity, Ronald McDonald House and Friends of Jaclyn, among other activities.
+Since arriving in Gainesville, Walton has engaged his teams in the community through Shands Hospital, March of Dimes, Climb for Cancer, Habitat for Humanity, the Major League Baseball Urban Youth Academies, Ronald McDonald House and Friends of Jaclyn, among other activities.
 In 2009, the Gators held the inaugural “Gators Swing for Cancer” event, which annually raises money and creates awareness for a number of different Shands hospital-affiliated charities.
 The Gators were awarded both the 2010 and 2011 UF Life Skills Cups for having the most community service hours of any Gator athletic team in back-to-back years.

 "The importance of academic and community involvement stresses life after softball," Walton said.
 "These student-athletes are going to be part of a community – it helps them learn what it takes to be good people.
 Being a student-athlete at the University of Florida makes you a role model.
 We want our team to be involved in the community and perform in the classroom to show young people that playing athletics in college is about more than what they do on the field."

-Not only is Walton’s impact reflected on the collegiate softball field, but his success as a coach has trickled to the national level as a school-record four Gators accepted invitations to participate in USA Softball’s 2011 Women’s National Team Selection Camp, two of which were named to the Women’s National Team – Moultrie and Schutte – and represented Florida and Team USA in 2011.
-Moultrie and Schutte reeled in the 2011 World Cup of Softball VI gold medal with the US National Team and Moultrie went on to lead Team USA to a Pan American Games gold medal in October 2011 before also being named to the 2012 USA Softball Women’s National Team.
+In addition to his impact on the college softball, Walton’s success has trickled to the national level as a school-record four Gators accepted invitations to participate in USA Softball’s 2011 Women’s National Team Selection Camp, two of which were named to the Women’s National Team – Moultrie and Schutte – and represented Florida and Team USA in 2011.
+Moultrie and Schutte reeled in the 2011 World Cup of Softball VI gold medal with the national team, and Moultrie went on to lead Team USA to a Pan American Games gold medal in October 2011 before making the Women’s National Team roster again in 2012, 2013, 2014 and 2015.

-Three 2011-12 underclassmen were members of the US Women’s Junior National Team which contributed to Team USA’s gold medal at the IX ISF Junior Women’s World Championship in Cape Town, South Africa, in December 2011.
-Haeger tossed the Junior World Championship Gold Medal Game, allowing just five hits, while fanning eight batters – including the last two – as Team USA defeated Japan to earn the Red, White and Blue’s second-consecutive Junior World Championship Title
+Three former Gators in Cheyenne Coyle, Jessica Damico and Haeger were members of the 2011-12 US Women’s Junior National Team, which contributed to Team USA’s gold medal at the IX ISF Junior Women’s World Championship in Cape Town, South Africa, in December 2011.
+Haeger tossed the Junior World Championship Gold Medal Game, allowing just five hits, while fanning eight batters – including the last two – as Team USA defeated Japan to win its second consecutive Junior World Championship.

 Walton additionally hit the national softball coaching scene in 2010 when he was honored by the USSSA Pride of the National Pro Fastpitch (NPF) professional softball league by being named head coach of the Florida Pride (Orlando).
 Walton led the Pride to the 2010 NPF Championship title – the championship victory and NPF trophy was the first ever in Florida Pride history.
 Walton’s 2011 squad won the 2011 regular-season title en route to the runner-up spot at the NPF Championship, while the coaching staff earned 2011 Coaching Staff of the Year honors.

-Walton has tutored a total of six former Gators that have been drafted into and/or play in the NPF organization with the opportunity to continue their softball playing careers professionally, including Kristen Butler, Francesca Enea, Megan Bush, Kelsey Bruder, Aja Paculba and Michelle Moultrie.
+Walton has tutored a total of seven eight Gators who have been drafted into and/or play in the NPF organization with the opportunity to continue their softball playing careers professionally, including Kristen Butler, Francesca Enea, Megan Bush, Kelsey Bruder, Aja Paculba, Michelle Moultrie, Stephanie Tofft, Hannah Rogers and Lauren Haeger.

-After graduating from Oklahoma with a degree in history, Walton played with the Philadelphia Phillies minor league organization from 1995-97.
+After graduating from Oklahoma with a degree in history, Walton played in the Philadelphia Phillies organization from 1995-97.